-In order to document that you have established yourself as a self-employed person as defined in EU law, you can submit copies of your business’ financial statements or a budget of first operating year, a business plan, invoices made out to customers, documentation of your business expenses, VAT payments, rental agreement of office, expenditure on wages and salaries to employees, as well as contracts you have made with business partners.
-After having applied for SU through minSU, you must complete the application for equal status for foreign citizens applying for equal status with Danish citizens.
+In order to document that you have established yourself as a self-employed person as defined in EU law, you can attach copies of your business’ financial statements or a budget of first operating year, a business plan, invoices made out to customers, documentation of your business expenses, VAT payments, rental agreement of office, expenditure on wages and salaries to employees, as well as contracts you have made with business partners.
+After having applied for SU in minSU, you must complete the application for equal status for foreign citizens applying for equal status with Danish citizens.
 You can access the application for equal status by clicking on the receipt page you get when you have applied for SU in minSU.

 Your SU will be discontinued if you do not meet the conditions

 If you do not meet the conditions for being a worker or a self-employed person specified above, we will discontinue your SU and if you have received too much SU, you must pay back this amount.

 We monitor on an ongoing basis if you continue to meet the conditions for having the status of a worker or a self-employed person.
 The monitoring is among other things conducted on the basis of the information your employer reports to the Danish Tax Agency (Skattestyrelsen) about your income and working hours.